Modus

 Green features include a grey water purification system, photovoltaic cells on the rooftops to harness solar power, and onsite gardens and greenhouses to grow produce for the organic restaurant.

-Images: Delta Development Netherlands
+Images courtesy of Delta Development Netherlands

 Triodos Bank HQ Zeist